US sees its first statewide stay-at-home order as reported coronavirus cases jump past 13,000

-With more than half of US states reporting deaths from coronavirus, state leaders are grappling with how to keep residents apart -- and the virus from spreading.
+As California directs residents statewide to stay home as part of the country's most sweeping effort to slow the spread of coronavirus, physicians nationwide are intensifying this warning: Vital supplies need replenishing soon.

+The nation also is grappling with the economic consequences of encouraging people to stay home.
+While federal lawmakers on Friday consider a stimulus bill that may give checks to some Americans, Goldman Sachs economists are predicting the number of US unemployment claims this week will be the highest on record.

-As thousands more Americans are getting tested, the number of reported coronavirus cases has climbed to more than 13,000.
-At least 195 people have died.
+As thousands more Americans get tested, the number of reported coronavirus cases has climbed to more than 13,000.
+At least 195 people in the US have died.

-On Thursday night, California Gov. Gavin Newsom ordered the state's nearly 40 million residents to stay at home.
-The order -- the first of its kind to address an entire state -- will last until "further notice," the governor's office said.
+California Gov. Gavin Newsom on Thursday night told the state's nearly 40 million residents to generally stay at home, with a few exceptions.
+The order will last until "further notice," the governor's office said.
 The state has had at least 995 coronavirus cases and 19 deaths.

-And it won't be regulated by law enforcement, Newsom said, but instead, by social pressure which will "encourage people to do the right thing."
+The order won't be enforced by police, Newsom said, but instead, by social pressure that will "encourage people to do the right thing."

-"Just a nod and a look saying 'hey, maybe you should reconsider being out there on the beach,'" the governor said.

-"There's a social contract here.
-People I think recognize the need to do more and to meet this moment," Newsom said.
-"People will self-regulate their behavior, they'll begin to adjust and adapt as they have been quite significantly."
+"Every state will head this way," CNN national security analyst Juliette Kayyem said Friday morning.
+"People need to prepare themselves that this gets harder before this gets easier."

+Spurring the order, Newsom said, were models showing that the virus could sicken 25 million of California's nearly 40 million people in eight weeks.
+That could require the hospitalization of more than 19,000 people beyond the state's current capacity, he said.

 San Francisco paved the way for orders directing residents to stay put.
 Throughout California, similar directives went into effect by multiple counties this week, leading to the governor's sweeping measures.